-The only university in the United States designated a UNESCO World Heritage Site, the University of Virginia is one of the oldest in the country, founded in 1819 by Thomas Jefferson.
-The author of the Declaration of Independence and the third President of the US was a talented architect, and the Academical Village he designed is still at the heart of the campus.
+The only university in the US designated a UNESCO World Heritage site, the University of Virginia is one of the oldest in the country, founded in 1819 by Thomas Jefferson.
+The author of the Declaration of Independence and the third US president was a talented architect, and the Academical Village he designed is still at the heart of the campus.

 The college’s most recognizable landmark is the beautiful Gothic-style Old Main, built in 1877, the first structure on the grounds.
 One of the more modern buildings, the Christiansen Hall of Music, was recognized by the American Institute of Architects in its Architecture MN magazine.

-The University of Washington’s main campus has gorgeous views in all directions, of Mount Rainier, the Cascades Range, and the Olympic Mountains.
-Red Square is at the heart of this campus, surrounded by landmark buildings like the Suzzallo library with its 35-foot-high stained-glass windows and gilded vaulted ceiling.
+The University of Washington’s main campus has gorgeous views in all directions, including some of Mount Rainier, the Cascades Range, and the Olympic Mountains.
+Red Square is at the heart of this campus, surrounded by landmark buildings, like the Suzzallo library with its 35-foot-high stained-glass windows and gilded vaulted ceiling.

-But it’s the North Campus that features the University’s most recognizable landmark, the Liberal Arts Quad.
+But it’s the North Campus that has UWA’s most recognizable landmark, the Liberal Arts Quad.
 Filled with cherry blossoms, courtesy of the 31 Yoshino cherry trees, the grounds of the Quad put up quite a show each spring.